 Dr. Tooke-Rawlins has a long history with osteopathic college accreditation.
 She has served as an Accreditation Team Chair for the Commission on Osteopathic College Accreditation (COCA) from 2013-current, a Clinical Team Inspector for COCA from 2000-2013.
 She was a member of the Commission on Osteopathic College Accreditation from 1995-1999.
 Dr. Tooke-Rawlins has also served as an Accreditation Inspector for Osteopathic Post-graduate Training Institutes from 1994-1998 and for Osteopathic Family Medicine Residencies from 1994-1996.

 Under Dr. Tooke-Rawlins leadership the college and branch campuses have become well known for their mission of “educating globally minded, community focused physicians for rural and medically underserved areas.”
-The college is known for the community-based Appalachian service and the Global Health opportunities for the VCOM students.
-VCOM operates international medical clinics in the Dominican Republic, Honduras, and El Salvador.
+The college is known for its community-based Appalachian service and the Global Health opportunities for the VCOM students.
+VCOM operates international medical clinics in the Dominican Republic and Honduras.
 The College also boasts excellent outcomes in board performance, residency placement, graduates entering primary care (>66% over past 10 years), 65% of graduates practicing in the Appalachian target region, and in keeping VCOM tuition in the sixth lowest of all private medical schools.
-Dr. Tooke-Rawlins is best known as a champion for rural health and care for medically underserved populations and focusing much of her career on the interests of Osteopathic Medical Education, Rural Medicine, Health Care Disparities, and Global Health.
+Dr. Tooke-Rawlins is best known as a champion for rural health and care for medically underserved populations and focuses much of her career on the interests of Osteopathic Medical Education, Rural Medicine, Health Care Disparities, and Global Health.

 gram Director of the Osteopathic Family Practice Residency.
 Prior to 1996, Dr. Tooke-Rawlins served as the Family Practice Residency Director at Metropolitan Hospital in Grand Rapids, Michigan.